SS River Burnett: Liberian service

 In April 1965 Coastal Shipping Commission sold River Burnett to the Australine Shipping Co, Ltd, who renamed her Ionic Coast and registered her in Monrovia.
 In 1967 Australine sold her to the Devon Steamship Corp, who renamed her Ilissos but kept her registered in Monrovia.

 Detention and disposal

 In April 1968 Ilissos was detained in Saigon in South Vietnam.
 In 1973 she was sold for scrap to the DL Wirth Corporation of North Hollywood.
-In September 1973 she was towed more than 2000 km across the South China Sea to Kaohsiung in Taiwan, were she was scrapped.
+In September 1973 she was towed more than 2000 km across the South China Sea to Kaohsiung in Taiwan, where she was scrapped.